FAO in Cambodia

 A national of Australia, Ms Bell holds a Master of Diplomacy and Trade from Monash University in Australia, a Bachelor of Behavioural Sciences, a Bachelor of Arts in Psychology, and a Bachelor of Arts in Outdoor Education and Environmental Sciences from La Trobe University in Australia.

 She started her career in 2000 as an Associate Lecturer in the School of Psychological Science at La Trobe University in Australia.
 In 2004, she worked as Senior Policy Advisor in the Department of Immigration and Multicultural and Indigenous Affairs, Government of Australia in Canberra, where she became Assistant Director in 2006.
-In 2007, she joined the United Nations Development Programme (UNDP) as UN and Donor Coordinator for the Afghanistan National Development Strategy in Kabul and, in 2008, she served as Ministerial Advisor/Emergency Coordinator at the Ministry of Agriculture, Irrigation and Livestock, Government of Afghanistan in Kabul.
-Between 2009 and 2014, she served in different positions in Afghanistan, in particular Senior Programme Development Officer for Development Alternatives Inc. in Jalalabad, Country Representative ad interim, Information Management and Mine Action Programme in Kabul.
+In 2007, she joined the United Nations Development Programme (UNDP) as he UN and Donor Coordinator for the Afghanistan National Development Strategy in Kabul and, in 2008, she served as Ministerial Advisor/Emergency Coordinator at the Ministry of Agriculture, Irrigation and Livestock, Government of Afghanistan in Kabul.
+Between 2009 and 2014, she served in different positions in Afghanistan, specifically, as Senior Programme Development Officer for Development Alternatives Inc. in Jalalabad, Country Representative ad interim, Information Management and Mine Action Programme in Kabul.

 Assistant FAOR (Programme)